shirhatti/EntityFramework.Docs/ef/miscellaneous/logging.md

 In your application startup code, create and instance of you context and register your logger.

+> [!NOTE]
-Note: You only need to register the logger with a single context instance.
+> You only need to register the logger with a single context instance.
 Once you have registered it, it will be used for all other instances of the context in the same AppDomain.

 <!-- [!code-csharp[Main](samples/Miscellaneous/Logging/Logging.ConsoleApp/Program.cs)] -->